 This is the default value for NOT LOGGED.
-NOT LOGGED [ON ROLLBACK DELETE ROWS]] specifies the action that is to be taken on the global temporary table when a ROLLBACK or (ROLLBACK TO SAVEPOINT) operation is performed.
+NOT LOGGED [ON ROLLBACK DELETE ROWS]] specifies the action that is to be taken on the global temporary table when a declare global temporary table SESSION.t1(c11 int) not logged; -- The SESSION qualification is redundant here because temporary -- tables can only exist in the SESSION schema.

+ROLLBACK or (ROLLBACK TO SAVEPOINT) operation is performed.
 If the table data has been changed, all the rows will be deleted.